 German Schnitzel (Schweineschnitzel)

 An authentic recipe for traditional German Schnitzel that tastes exactly like the best versions you’ve had in restaurants.
-This has always been a favorite in my kitchen—a simple, hearty dish that never fails to please.
-There’s something so satisfying about the combination of tender pork, a perfectly crispy coating, and a fresh squeeze of lemon.
+This has always been a favorite in my home; it’s a simple, hearty dish.

-In Germany, schnitzel and pork dishes are traditionally served with spaetzle noodles, German sauerkraut, creamed cabbage, and various simple potato dishes like German potato salad.
+In Germany, schnitzel and pork dishes are traditionally also served with German sauerkraut, creamed cabbage, and various simple potato dishes like German potato salad.

 - Breadcrumbs: Use plain breadcrumbs and not panko ones.

-- Lard: This is the traditional and best authentic oil to use.
+- Lard: This is the traditional and most authentic oil to use.
 You can also use ghee or clarified butter, tallow, avocado oil, or whatever neutral oil you prefer.

 - Lemon & Parsley: The traditional way to serve the cooked schnitzel is with lemon wedges and fresh parsley, but this is technically optional.